giordano-lucas/dex-cyclic-arbitrage/index.md

 The following figure illustrates the losses obtained by each described model :

-Unfortunately, the obtained results do not correspond to expectations.
-The fully connected network performs poorly compare to PCA.
-It should not be the case (at least for the training loss) since it is a more complex model.
-PCA is restrained to linear transformations and `fully_connected_3L` is not.
+As expected, the linear model's performances are close to the ones of PCA.
+However, the results obtained for more complex models do not meet our expectations.
+The fully connected network and the CNN perform poorly compare to PCA.
+They should perform better on the training data at least because they are more flexible.
+PCA is restrained to linear transformations which is not the case for CNN and  `fully_connected_3L`.
 This poor performance might come from the choice of the network architecture: number of layers/neurons, activation functions...
 To find the optimal architecture we tune these parameters in the following section.

 ## Hyper-parameter optimisation